Early Alert Program

 Note: Individual schools or programs may have standards for probation and dismissal from the school or program which are higher than the university’s standards.
 A student can be on probation or be dismissed from a school or program and still be in good standing at the university.

 Credits earned at other institutions are not used to raise a student’s cumulative GPA.
-Students who, for academic reasons, are suspended a second time will be dismissed and are not eligible for readmission except under the Fresh Start Policy.

 Financial Aid Progress Requirements